-The basic subscription privilege of each subscription right gives holders the opportunity to purchase one share of our common stock at a subscription price of \$ per share.
+The basic subscription privilege of each subscription right gives holders the opportunity to purchase one share of our common stock at a subscription price of 85% of the volume weighted average price per share of our common stock on the NASDAQ Capital Market for the five consecutive trading days immediately preceding and including May 31, 2016, rounded to the nearest penny.
 You may exercise the basic subscription privilege of any number of your subscription rights, or you may choose not to exercise any subscription rights.

-If the basic subscription rights are exercised for an amount in excess of \$ , the basic subscription rights that have been exercised will be reduced on a pro-rata basis, subject to adjustment to eliminate fractional shares, so that the total exercise price of the basic subscription rights shall equal \$ , and any excess subscription amount received by the subscription agent will be returned, without interest, as soon as practicable after the rights offering has expired and all prorating calculations and reductions contemplated by the terms of the rights offering have been effected.
+If the basic subscription rights are exercised for an amount in excess of \$10,000,000, the basic subscription rights that have been exercised will be reduced on a pro-rata basis, subject to adjustment to eliminate fractional shares, so that the total exercise price of the basic subscription rights shall equal \$10,000,000, and any excess subscription amount received by the subscription agent will be returned, without interest, as soon as practicable after the rights offering has expired and all prorating calculations and reductions contemplated by the terms of the rights offering have been effected.